 “If you’d trusted me you would have told me about your job offer right from the beginning.
 It had to have been more than two weeks ago.
 I’ve been in school a couple days over two weeks.
 There’s so much I would have done differently knowing we’d be moving.
 What you did is let me get too involved in Wilson High.
-The whole football thing, and the election, and my classes, and Scott.
+The whole football thing, and the election, and my classes, and me and Scott becoming boyfriends.
 It’s like you didn’t trust what my opinion might have been.
-So now you have to deal with me and how pissed I am and how sad I am about this move.”
+So now you have to deal with me and how pissed I am and how sad I am and how upset I am about this move.”

 “Your mom and I realize we made a big mistake.
 We told you that we’re going to make it up to you.”